 How can digital transformation help fix America’s aging manufacturing workforce?

-By GlassdomeThe American manufacturing sector is navigating through rough seas.
+By GlassdomeDigital transformation is helping American manufacturing sector navigate an aging manufacturing workforce and other sources of volitility.
 New regulations are shifting markets and processes.
 Supply chains are still significantly disrupted due to the coronavirus pandemic.
 And for many manufacturers the most critical issue is the imbalance between workforce supply and demand.

 Too many openings, not enough workers